askworkshop/ask2019/invited.md

 - Siwei Sun (Chinese Academy of Sciences, China) "Correlation of Quadratic Boolean Functions: Cryptanalysis of All Versions of Full MORUS"
 - Akinori Hosoyamada (NTT, Japan)
+  "Towards a better understanding of (post-)quantum security of symmetric key schemes"
 - Kazuhiko Minematsu (NEC, Japan)
   "Detection of data corruption via combinatorial group testing and beyond"
 - Kazuo Sakiyama (The University of Electro-Communications, Japan)